mini-ninja-64/corrupto/README.md

 # corrupto
-Command line corruptor written in C++
+Command line file corruptor written in C++

 #### How to setup: